alasca-association/tarook/docs/user/guide/initialization.rst

       This is not suited for productive deployments or production use, for many reasons!

-5. Run the init command for vault
+5. Run the init command for Vault

    .. code:: console

       $  ./managed-k8s/tools/vault/init.sh

-6. If you are starting with a new created cluster run:
+6. If you are creating a new cluster, run:

    .. code:: console